Captioning

 Important: We ask that hosts enable captions in online meetings so that everyone has equal access.

-Captions for pre-recorded audio or video can be produced by automatic speech recognition (ASR) software or by human listeners.
-Although ASR-generated captions can help with comprehension and enable viewers to watch with sound muted or in noisy environments, they typically do not meet the 98% accuracy level required for ADA compliance without human editing.
+Captions for pre-recorded audio or video can be produced by automatic speech recognition (ASR) software or by human captioners.
+Although ASR-generated captions can help with comprehension and enable viewers to watch with sound muted or in noisy environments, they typically do not meet the 98% accuracy level required for ADA compliance without additional human editing.

 Recordings must have ADA-compliant captions if: